sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/02 - Meanwhile.md

 "*What's all that supposed to mean?*"

 The minion shrugged.
-"So *maybe* they know something?
+"So *maaaybe* they know something?
 But really they're just nobody.
 I wouldn't worry about them, boss."

 "*Good.
 That's good.*" Even so, Snatcher's claws rested just below his face, thinking. "*Perhaps we can put them to use, then.*"